 Technology is incredible these days.
-It seems that almost everything has an app and the electronics in our homes are being developed to work together making one seamless smart home.
+Home Automation is increasingly popular, and it seems that almost everything has an app.
+The electronics in our homes are being developed to work together making one seamless smart home.
 (Anyone else think of the Disney movie every time they hear the term Smart House?)
 With Adam working in cyber security, we will never have a “smart” house.
 We’ll never know what it’s like to talk to Alexa.
 He won’t enable the wifi on the garage door opener.
 We’ll always have a dumb TV.
 And we definitely won’t ever have any wifi enabled locks on our doors.
 But being the gadget geeks that we are, we still enjoy having smart-ish features in our home.

 Wifi Enabled Thermostat

 Our Jacksonville house had a basic thermostat for years.
 This was especially annoying during the Spring and Fall when the weather is cold at night and warm during the day.
 (We lost count of how many mornings we woke up in a freezing house because the thermostat wouldn’t automatically turn on the heat.)
 Not only is this incredibly annoying but it’s also inefficient and non eco-friendly.
 For our birthdays one year, my dad had a Honeywell wifi enabled thermostat installed and our lives were changed forever.
 Not only did the air automatically adjust to the temperature but we could control the thermostat from our phones.